SusanneJandl/bachelors_thesis/abstract_en.typ

 It is an AI application, based on a json file including possible questions with predefined answers.
 Depending on a user question, the best matching question is found with help of AI and the answer is returned in the according language.
 This alternative version is not a chatbot, because it can not generate text and it is not possible to have a conversation with it.
-With a well prepared collection of questions and answers this alternative can serve the purpose of customer support and can be executed with limited hardware ressources.
+With a well prepared collection of questions and answers this alternative can serve the purpose of customer support and can be executed with limited hardware resources.
+The respons time is just a few seconds, because the most resource intensive step of text generation is not necessary.